FAQs on Northwestern Policies & Practices

 No. As an undergraduate applicant, your parents’ immigration status does not affect your eligibility for federal or state financial aid.
 The FAFSA does not ask about your parents’ immigration status.

 If your parents do not have Social Security numbers, you must enter all zeros when the form asks for parents’ Social Security numbers.
-You may also find helpful information on Federal Student Aid’s Financial Aid and Undocumented Students FAQ.

 Can I work on campus if I have DACA status or if I am undocumented?